As seen in:

 Pro Tip: The last of the short-term career objectives examples above is a professional development goal.
 For more examples of goals at work, keep reading.

 Is one of your short-term work goals a bigger salary?
 See our guide: Negotiate a Salary Like a Boss (From Salary Requirements to Job Offer)

 What Are Your Career Goals Examples [Sample Answers to a Job Interview Question]

 - Show how your goals fit theirs.
 Maybe they want to develop leaders.
-If your professional goal is to work your way into a manager role in five years, you fit.
+If your professional goal is to work your way into a manager role in five years, you fit right in.

 What Are Your Career Goals Examples [Answers]

 This long-term career goals example is for a small product manufacturer.
 It wants to compete on a national scale in the next few years.